mohdaquib171/HackPortfolio2023/README.md

 ## Tech Stack

-PersonalizePortfolio is built using the following technologies:
+EditPortfolio is built using the following technologies:

 - Front-end: HTML, CSS, JavaScript, React.js
 - Back-end: Node.js, Express.js

 ## Usage

-To use PersonalizePortfolio, simply follow these steps:
+To use EditPortfolio, simply follow these steps:

-1. Visit our website at [https://www.PersonalizePortfolio.com](https://www.PersonalizePortfolio.com).
+1. Visit our website at [https://www.EditPortfolio.tech](https://www.EditPortfolio.tech).
 2. Browse through the available template options and choose the one that resonates with your style.
 3. Click on the "Customize" button to access the editing interface.
 4. Make desired customizations to colors, fonts, layouts, and sections.